xIves/scientific_programming/README.md

 # --> Click on the "Fork" button at the top right of the page.
 # --> This will generate a fork (copy) of the repository in your GitHub account.

-# For the following steps, make sure Git is installe on your computer
+# For the following steps, make sure that Git is installed on your computer (see 'Installations' above)!!!

 # 2. In VS Code -> Terminal, clone your fork (creates a copy of the repository on your local computer):
 git clone git@github.com:YOUR-USERNAME/scientific_programming.git